• Skip to main content

 Jump to Recipe

-Why do Grandma’s scrambled eggs always taste better?
-You can definitely taste the love in this special breakfast that we are served almost every morning that we stay at the Grandparents’ house.
+Why do Grandma's scrambled eggs always taste better?
 Although she makes it entirely by memory, I just had to get it down on paper.
 This delicious scramble has colorful veggies, smoky bacon, creamy, melted cheese and a touch of spice!

 Scrambled eggs in cast iron pan with sliced green onions and grated cheese in small bowls on the side.